Deployment of FotoStation for Windows

 locationType | User, Logon |

-User specifies that each FotoStation user has an individual configuration stored in his/her user profile.
+User specifies that each FotoStation user has an individual configuration stored in their user profile.
 In this mode, leave the logonPath and serverUrl properties blank.
 Logon specifies FotoStation retrieves its configuration from an SMB file share.
 This property must be coupled with a valid LogonPath value. |

 logonPath |